ran0027/bank_complaints/README.md

 # Bank Complaints Classifier

-My README follows the CRISP-DM process model for data science.
-[Learn more about CRISP-DM.](https://www.datascience-pm.com/crisp-dm-2)
+This README follows the CRISP-DM process model for data science. <a href="https://www.datascience-pm.com/crisp-dm-2" target="_blank">Learn more about CRISP-DM</a>.

-### BUSINESS UNDERSTANDING
+### Business Understanding

 Natural language processing is a buzzword in business today.
 One use case for NLP is to avoid tedious manual labeling of pieces of text or documents by training a machine learning classification algorithm to classify documents for you (after preprocessing the text using NLP techniques to prepare it for modeling.)
 This is what I have endeavored to do in this repository.

-### DATA UNDERSTANDING
+### Data Understanding

-The data we are working with was published by the Consumer Financial Protection Bureau on [data.gov](https://catalog.data.gov/dataset/consumer-complaint-database), and downloaded for use in this project on March 22, 2023.
+The data we are working with was published by the Consumer Financial Protection Bureau on <a href="https://catalog.data.gov/dataset/consumer-complaint-database" target="_blank">data.gov</a>, and downloaded for use in this project on March 22, 2023.

 The data is a collection of over 3 million complaints about consumer financial products and services.

 A record consists of a date of receipt, a product and sub-product about which the complaint was made, an issue and a sub-issue, a consumer “complaint narrative”, information about the company providing the product or service and any communication with said company, and some other data.

-### DATA PREPARATION
+### Data Preparation

 Only 1.2 million of the complaints had a “consumer complaint narrative”, which is the text that I used as a feature to train a classification model, so a dataset of about 1.2 million records was used for modeling, including validation and a holdout test set.